veroxzik/usb-boards/usbc-jstxh-mini/README.md

 ## Dimensions

-The board size is 70mm x 20mm.
-There are two M3 (4-40) holes 60mm apart, centered about the board and about the USB connector.
+The board size is 45mm x 15mm.
+There are two M3 (4-40) holes 40mm apart, centered about the USB connector.

 ## Pinout